StuartMacKay/checklisting/docs/install.rst

     easy_install checklists_scrapers

-Once installed the first step is to configure the runtime environment for the scrapy engine and the crawlers.
-Rather than creating configuration files or editing the package settings this is done using environment variables which makes it easier to deploy the package and to customize the environment each time the crawlers are run.
+Once installed the first step is to configure the runtime environment for the scrapy engine and the scrapers.
+Rather than creating configuration files or editing the package settings this is done using environment variables which makes it easier to deploy the package and to customize the environment each time the scrapers are run.

 First tell the scrapy engine where to find the package settings, e.g. using the bash shell::

     export SCRAPY_SETTINGS_MODULE=checklists_scrapers.settings

-The settings file then in turn loads the values used to configure the crawlers from the set of environment variables described here.
-(The settings for the scrapy engine can also be defined in a config file which should be placed the in the directory from where the crawlers are run.
+The settings file then in turn loads the values used to configure the scrapers from the set of environment variables described here.
+(The settings for the scrapy engine can also be defined in a config file which should be placed the in the directory from where the scrapers are run.
 An example is included in the project).

-Next define the variables common to all the crawlers:
+Next define the variables common to all the scrapers:

-    CHECKLISTS_DOWNLOAD_DIR: the directory where the crawlers will download the checklists to.
-Filenames use the name of the source and the checklist identifier so running the crawler multiple times will overwrite any existing files but will not destroy any data.
-If this variable is not set then the checklists will be downloaded to the current directory when the crawlers are run.
+    CHECKLISTS_DOWNLOAD_DIR: the directory where the scrapers will download the checklists to.
+Filenames use the name of the source and the checklist identifier so running the scraper multiple times will overwrite any existing files but will not destroy any data.
+If this variable is not set then the checklists will be downloaded to the current directory when the scrapers are run.

     CHECKLISTS_DURATION: Download checklists for the previous <n> days.
 If this is not set then checklists will be downloaded for the previous 7 days.

-    CHECKLISTS_REPORT_RECIPIENTS: When each crawler is run a status report is generated listing the checklists that were downloaded along with any errors or warnings encountered.
+    CHECKLISTS_REPORT_RECIPIENTS: When each scraper is run a status report is generated listing the checklists that were downloaded along with any errors or warnings encountered.
 This variable contains a comma-separated list of email addresses that the report will be sent to.
 If this is not